andomasaharu/simple/README.md

 if 1 < 1 then y = 1 else y = 2
 x = 1 + 1; y = x + 2
 while x < 5 then x = x * 3

+about dfa.lisp
+dfa is a Deterministic Finite Automaton
+emulate at finite state machine
+it is simple, small, easy to understand, easy to implementation
+as pc without large ram, hdd, io, multi processor, also on Common Lisp

+impliments :
+accept 1 character
+accept string

 about simple:
 Simple IMPerative LanguagE